-2. To stow the third seat seat belt, first insert tab 1 into the slot and then insert tab 2 into the slot.
+2. To stow the seat belt, insert the tabs into the slot as shown above.
 Make sure the tabs are securely locked in the slot.

 The seat belt must be stowed before you fold the seatback.

 FOLDING DOWN THIRD SEAT